-\textbf{Hint-based KD.} Chen~\etal~\cite{chen2022dearkd} introduced a two-stage DearKD framework.
-In the initial stage, knowledge distillation is employed from the intermediate layers of the CNN to help transformer-based student capture the inductive biases.
+\textbf{Hint-based KD.} Chen~\etal~\cite{chen2022dearkd} introduces a two-stage DearKD framework.
+In the initial stage, knowledge distillation is employed from the intermediate layers of the CNN to help Transformer-based student capture the inductive biases.
 Subsequently, the second stage trains the student without distillation.
-Hao~\etal~\cite{hao2022learning} proposed a fine-grained manifold distillation method to fully utilize the patch-level and batch-level information inside transformer-based architectures.
-Specifically, they manually selected intermediate layers from teacher-student pair and distilled the student via decoupled relation maps.
-ViTKD~\etal~\cite{yang2022vitkd} delved into the characteristics of feature maps in ViTs and formulated three practical guidelines for hint-based distillation in ViTs, namely: (i) generating hints is more effective than mimicking in deeper layers, (ii) distillation on the shallower layers is also suitable for ViTs with mimicking, and (iii) features from the feed-forward network (FFN) are better than those from the multi-head attention (MHA) for the distillation process.
+Hao~\etal~\cite{hao2022learning} proposes a fine-grained manifold distillation method to fully utilize the patch-level and batch-level information inside Transformer-based architectures.
+Specifically, they manually select intermediate layers from teacher-student pair and distilled the student via decoupled relation maps.
+ViTKD~\etal~\cite{yang2022vitkd} delves into the characteristics of feature maps in ViTs and formulated three practical guidelines for hint-based distillation in ViTs, namely: (i) generating hints is more effective than mimicking in deeper layers, (ii) distillation on shallower layers remains suitable for ViTs distilled through mimicking, and (iii) features from the feed-forward network (FFN) are better than those from the multi-head attention (MHA) for the distillation process.